Abraxas1010/causal-confluence-wolfram-lean/README.md

 - Color-coded by module family (Hypergraph, Rewrite, CausalGraph, Multiway, etc.)
 - Click nodes to see theorem details, file location, and code snippets
 - kNN edges show proof similarity relationships

+**UMAP note (interpretation + limitations):**
+- UMAP is a non-linear projection of high-dimensional feature vectors into 2D/3D; here the features are derived from Lean source text statistics and structural signals.
+- Only *local neighborhoods* are intended to be meaningful; global distances/cluster geometry are not proof-theoretic invariants.
+- The layout depends on hyperparameters and a random seed; reruns can rotate/warp the embedding while preserving similar local structure.
+- Treat these maps as navigational aids; the formal guarantee is always the Lean kernel check, not the embedding.

 Also available: [Interactive Multiway Viewer](https://abraxas1010.github.io/causal-confluence-wolfram-lean/RESEARCHER_BUNDLE/artifacts/wolfram_viewer.html) for exploring CE1/CE2 graph evolution.